Smilin-Dominator/mysql-and-python-billing/README.md

 File verification is going perfectly fine!
 Until someone comes along and deletes the hash file and rehashes the files to his version.
 <br>*Earlier: Well, you're screwed, and unaware that you're screwed*
 <br>*Now: All the hashes are stored in a MariaDB database (paddigurlHashes), and if the file is missing, but the hashes
-still exist, it'll rebuild the file.*
+still exist, it'll rebuild the file.
+If the file's hashes are different, it'll also rebuild the file with the correct hashes.*
 #### Conclusion
 Hope these scenarios helped you!
 I'll add more along with the new features that I add!
 <br>***Note: for a more detailed explanation of the functions, check the list below!***